gianca10086/Ai-biases-Ofqual-algorithm-/README.md

 > Policy Implications

 a.
 We find, although statistically insignificant, some evidence that the algorithm slightly advantages independent schools.
-This is a finding in line with earlier assessment of the algorithm done (Haines 2020).
+This is a finding in line with earlier studies of the algorithm (Haines 2020).

 b.
-Relative lack of independent school data makes results less accurate and might (although not necessarily) hide a greater advantage.

-c.
-15 pupil limit for using CAG (teacher predicted grades) is a clear advantage to schools with small class sizes, which is very substantially more common among independent schools
+15 pupil limit for using CAG (teacher predicted grades) is a clear advantage to schools with small class sizes, which is very substantially more common among independent schools.

 d.
 Even if the algorithm is not significantly biased in its treatment of independent and state schools, it must be stressed that the schools-based allocation of grades to individual students is enormously inappropriate.
 Pupils are graded by their statistical background, not their own work and merit.
 Much like with criminal justice, one cannot do away with trial based on the individual case/personal actions in favour of just sentencing anyone who is ‘statistically likely’ to commit a crime.
 This approach makes it impossible for students from unlikely/disadvantaged students to significantly outperform their predictions, even though this happens, especially among immigrant students who tend to attend state schools.

 All in all, it is the assigning life-changing grades to individuals based on statistical data that makes this policy and therefore the algorithm inappropriate.
 Algorithms and AI have great potential to aid governments but it must be realised that not all governmental functions are suitable for automatisation.

->  Suggestions
+>  Suggestions for further research

 a.
 Since we only based our studies on students results in history it could be potentially enriching to apply the algorithm for other school subjects and determine whether certain subjects are more affected than others.
 For example, the Guardian found that the algorithm has different accuracy levels for the subjects "English" and "Maths" (Hern 2020).